Creating outstanding project managers

 6. To schedule the case study exercise.

-Module 5 Project cost estimating
+Module 8 Successful project cost estimating

 This module introduces cost estimating.